emagodi/trading/README.md

 - JavaFaker
 - Automatically create 100 fake users for testing
 - Automatically create 100 orders and match to easily view trade history and order book

+### Caching
+- In order to improve the latency of requests, all GET requests for orders are cached by default.
+- I used the HTTP Cache-Control Header, which comprises one or more comma separated directives.
+These directives determine whether a GET response is cachable, and if so, the duration.

+### Rate Limiting
+- There is an API call limit of 5 API calls per minute per API key just for testing, beyond which the API calls will fail with a 429 Too Many Requests response.
+- A response header of X-RateLimit-Limit	5,
+- A response header of X-RateLimit-Remaining	4
+- A response header of X-RateLimit-Reset	1739626766791 (Unix exact time for reset)